mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 stationed horizontally per row.
 On larger screens the panels should to some extent "unstack" and start to appear horizontally, perhaps two or three of them will fit horizontally.
 This is to demonstate that our application is *responsive* which is another requirement.
+(NOTE: Check this, I can't find this requirement anywhere.)

 1. This page has 14 panels, one for each game for that week.
 Panels are arranged responsively but on a small screen they would stack vertically one